Needlesslord/PaintWars_by_BrainDeadStudios/Docs/TDD.md

 ### Development Hardware

+The following hardware equipment will be needed for production:
 + 6 Personal/Laptop Computers with the following minimum Specs (data extracted from minimum Specs required for Photoshop):

     |     Hardware    |             Requirements             |